implementation("io.micronaut:micronaut-pulsar")

 Dead Letter Queue

-to configure these options please use configuration properties use-dead-letter-queue
+To override default behavior please use configuration properties use-dead-letter-queue

 and default-max-retry-dlq